Logo of Landscape Atlas

 Installing outdoor lighting in Attleboro isn't just about placing fixtures; it requires planning for the local climate and integrating with your property's existing landscape.

 Integration with Landscape Design: The best lighting plans are conceived alongside other outdoor projects.
 If you're building a new patio, installing a pool, or renovating your landscaping, it's the ideal time to plan the wiring and fixture placement.
-Lighting can be integrated into retaining walls, steps, and under railings for a seamless look1.
+Lighting can be integrated into retaining walls, steps, and under railings for a seamless look.

 Professional Design Expertise: A qualified designer does more than sell fixtures; they create a lighting plan.
-This plan considers the proper beam angles to avoid light pollution, the ideal lumen output to prevent glare, and the strategic placement of fixtures to create depth and shadow, which adds to the visual appeal3 9.
+This plan considers the proper beam angles to avoid light pollution, the ideal lumen output to prevent glare, and the strategic placement of fixtures to create depth and shadow, which adds to the visual appeal8 9.
 They ensure the system is balanced, with no one area overly bright while others are left in darkness.

-Find the perfect landscape lighting installation for your needs
+Find the perfect landscape lighting installers for your needs

 Get personalized recommendations and expert advice